 An instructor who becomes aware of an act of deliberate academic dishonesty, including plagiarism, should report the student(s) involved to the Academic Dean and describe the disciplinary action proposed.
 (Note: "Plagiarism" is defined as the deliberate use of another's ideas, work, or words as one's own, without properly documenting and crediting the original source.)
-Purchasing or copying another's work and using it as one's own, cheating on tests, refusing to do one's share of group work for which all will receive the same grade, and not doing one's own homework are other examples of academic dishonesty, as is using a paper completed for one class as an assignment for another class without informing the instructor.
-Instructors post within their syllabi their individual policies regarding academic integrity and the consequences for violating that policy within their own courses (generally a 0% for the assignment).
+Purchasing or copying another's work (such as test/homework answers or paper content) and using it as one's own, cheating on tests, refusing to do one's share of group work for which all will receive the same grade, doing one's own homework, and are other examples of academic dishonesty, as is using a paper from one class as an assignment for another class without permission of instructor.
+Instructors post within syllabi their individual policies regarding academic integrity and the consequences for violating that policy (generally a 0% for the assignment).
 All instances of academic dishonesty are reported to the Academic Dean.